madphysicist/scikit-guess/doc/appendices/reei/translation.rst

 footnotes with detailed descriptions of the fix in question.
 Errata are to be submitted to Jean Jacquelin before publication of this translation.

-To the extent possible, I have re-generated the plots in the paper using `matplotlib`_ as faithfully as I could, rather than copying them out of the original.
+I have re-generated the plots and tables in the paper as faithfully as I could, rather than copying them out of the original.
+This has provided a measure of confidence in the results.
+There may be some slight disagreement in the randomly generated datasets, but the discrepancies are both expected and miniscule.

     -- Joseph Fox-Rabinovitz
        23rd September 2018

-.. include:: /link-defs.rst

 .. include:: ../page_break.rst